When to Use Motivational Interviewing with a Patient

 Go to a 12-step meeting (e.g., Alcoholics Anonymous, Narcotics Anonymous, etc.) anywhere in the world, and one of the first things you will hear is an individual acknowledging that life has “become unmanageable.”
 In other words, the individual is acknowledging that they have a substance use problem—this is the first step in recovery.1

 This first step, or the concept of admitting defeat and facing the fact that a real problem exists, is critical.

 But what about individuals who won’t acknowledge that they use drugs and alcohol to excess?
 Individuals who feel that they still have a grip on their lives and aren’t so convinced that change is necessary?

 This is called ambivalence, which is a common mindset for those who are considering professional help—be it therapy, counseling, outpatient treatment, or inpatient care.
-Ambivalent clients are those who are not sure they want to give up using their substances of abuse or who don’t believe that the effects of their abuse are damaging enough to warrant rehabilitation.1,2
+Ambivalent patients are those who go back and forth between reasons they should change or shouldn’t change: they aren’t sure they want to give up using substances of abuse or don’t believe that the effects of their abuse are damaging enough to warrant rehabilitation.1,2

 What Is Motivational Interviewing?